concordion/concordion-markdown-extension/README.md

 will create an example named `exampleName` with the H2 heading `Example 1`.

 #### Closing an example
+An example is implicitly closed on any of these conditions:

+* another example starts, or
+* a header is encountered that is at a higher level than the example header (eg. the example is a `h3` and a `h2` header is encountered), or
-An example is implicitly closed when another example starts or the end of file is reached.
+* the end of file is reached.

 To explicitly close an example, create a header with the example heading struck-through.
 For example: